byu-is-403/syllabus/data-structures/assignment/data-structures.md

 Use the NuGet package manager and add Bootstrap (by The Bootstrap Authors) to your project.

-You will need to create a controller called Index and a view called Index.Stack
+You will need to create a controller called Index and a view called Index.

 Your application will be based around a basic navigation menu.